ByronVelasco/PolynomialEvaluationAlgorithms/README.md

 ## Conclusions

-The Naive Evaluation method has a quadratic time complexity ($O(n^2)$) as it computes each power of `x` explicitly.
-In contrast, the Horner’s Rule method has a linear time complexity ($O(n)$), achieved by rewriting the polynomial in nested form to minimize operations.
+The Naive Evaluation method has a quadratic time complexity O($n^2$) as it computes each power of `x` explicitly.
+In contrast, the Horner’s Rule method has a linear time complexity O($n$), achieved by rewriting the polynomial in nested form to minimize operations.
 The experiments confirmed the theoretical behavior, showing that Horner's Rule is significantly faster for high-degree polynomials.
 Therefore, for practical and large-scale applications, Horner’s Rule is the preferred method due to its efficiency.

 ## Project Structure